otrv4/otrv4/otrv4.md

 Remove the whitespace tag and display the message to the user.

+If the client has some policy dictating that 'OTR is required', and the tag offers OTR version 4 and version 4 is allowed:

+  * Queue the message for encrypting and sending it when the participant transitions to the `ENCRYPTED_MESSAGES` state.
+  * Send an Identity message.
+  * Transition the state to `WAITING_AUTH_R`.

 If the state is `ENCRYPTED_MESSAGES` or `FINISHED`:

   * The user should be warned that the message received was unencrypted.